Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### TopicInfo
 GO to IOX:
-This is part of the response to the Subscribable-list-request message.
+This is part of the response to the Subscribable list request message.
 This structure contains the information of one subscribable topics.